Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 • poor sleep

-• unhealthy diet
+• an unhealthy diet

-• sedentary lifestyle
+• a sedentary lifestyle

 Lifestyle Habits That Support Hormone Balance

-Healthy lifestyle habits can improve hormone regulation.
+Healthy daily habits can improve hormone regulation.

 Important habits include: